LiamRousselle/Fast-Paced-Unreal-FPS/README.md

 # Fast-Paced-Unreal-FPS
  DOOM 2016/DOOM Eternal inspired game made in Unreal Engine 5.4.4

+# Code Style/Developer Workflow
+ I took heavy inspiration from Valve's code style.
+This means Consistency, Readability, and Structured Commenting can be found all throughout my code!
+ I also have a few preferences like avoiding the use of the "auto" keyword within my code.
+I do this because I feel like auto obscures the context of certain variables, which may make it difficult for other developers to work with my code.

 # Project History/Context
  This project was made for my High-school Capstone Project.
 I started working on it on October 1st, but then ended up having to restart development on November 5th due to a project corruption.
 This project should hopefully be finished by December 10, which means